February 14, 2025

 - There was linear growth in first-time purchasers from 2020 to 2023 and an absolute decline from 2023 to 2024.

-These trends paint a clear picture of a market that has been seeded and nurtured by a few hard-core buyers who have continued to increase their commitment while struggling to “cross the chasm” to the next stage of buyers who will further scale the market.
+These trends paint a clear picture of a market seeded and nurtured by a few proactive buyers who have continued to increase their commitment.
+New buyers must step forward for the market to scale.
 The decline in first-time purchasers is particularly concerning.
-The total annual booking volume in 2024 was roughly 0.1% (one thousandth) of what has widely been quoted as the required delivery volume in 2050.
-This 1,000x+ expansion will occur only if a steady influx of forward-thinking new buyers step forward voluntarily while the world awaits firmer policy guidance for Durable CDR.
+The total annual booking volume (ex-ante) in 2024 was roughly 0.1% (one thousandth) of what has widely been quoted as the required delivery volume (ex-post) in 2050.
+This thousand-fold expansion will occur only if additional forward-thinking new buyers voluntarily purchase while the world awaits favorable policy guidance.

 Pricing

-Breaking these high-level figures down further, most methods saw prices decrease from 2023 to 2024, with the exception of Biochar, which increased 18%, and Mineralization, which increased 123% based on 7 publicly disclosed price points in 2024 and 2 in 2023.
-Price decreases are a step in the right direction for narrowing the gap between purchaser and supplier expectations.
-Likely causes include technologies coming down the cost curve, higher volume purchases (true in all cases shown above other than Mineralization and Enhanced Weathering), forward-pricing as in the Google purchase from Holocene, or increased supplier competition to secure sales.
+Most methods saw prices decrease from 2023 to 2024, with the exception of Biochar, which increased 18%, and Mineralization, which increased 123%.
+Price decreases narrow the gap between purchaser and supplier expectations.
+Likely causes include both scale and experience curve effects, forward-pricing as in the Google purchase from Holocene (Sep 2024), or increased supplier competition to secure sales.

 Deliveries

-318.6K tonnes of Durable CDR were delivered in 2024, with the 120% increase over 2023 being essentially the same as the cumulative annual growth rate (CAGR) from 2021 to 2024.
+318.6K tonnes of durable CDR were delivered in 2024.
+This 120% year-over-year increase since 2023 is consistent with the cumulative annual growth rate (CAGR) from 2021 to 2024.
 It is promising that deliveries are growing at this pace, as a CAGR of 45% - 48% will be required from current levels to achieve 5Gt - 10Gt of annual removal by 2050.

 The ratio of deliveries to booked volume in 2024 was 4.4%.
-The relatively low percentage of delivered CO2 is to be expected at this stage in the industry cycle as companies are ramping up their capabilities based on incoming orders.
-With Biochar representing 86% of delivery volume in 2024 and 83% over the period 2020 - 2024, we expect to see an increase in the ratio of delivered to purchased tonnes as methods at an earlier stage of development mature and their removal generation capacity expands.
+The relatively low percentage of delivered CO2 is expected at this stage in the industry cycle as companies ramp up their capabilities based on incoming orders.
+With Biochar representing 86% of delivery volume in 2024 and 83% from 2020 - 2024, we expect to see an increase in the ratio of delivered to purchased tonnes as methods at an earlier stage of development mature and their removal generation capacity expands.

 Suppliers

-In 2024, there were 137 Durable CDR Suppliers with published orders, of which 89 were repeat or “veteran” suppliers (defined as having had at least one prior sale), and 48 were first-timers.
-The growth rate of total suppliers with at least one order was 16% from 2023 to 2024, down from 59% and 106% the two years prior.
-Until the number of purchasers increases significantly, it is not surprising to see the growth rate in new suppliers begin to plateau.
+In 2024, there were 137 durable CDR Suppliers with published orders, of which 89 were repeat or “veteran” suppliers (defined as having had at least one sale in any prior year), and 48 were first-timers.
+Suppliers with at least one order grew 16% from 2023 to 2024, down from 59% and 106% the two years prior.
+Until the number of purchasers increases significantly, it is not surprising to see supplier numbers begin to plateau.

 Leaderboards